coDeguZo/SPN-FrontEnd/README.md

 (Optionally check ou the website at https://sportsnewsnetwork.netlify.app/)

 ## Reducer Tests
-Run reducer tests by running npm test.
+Run Home and App tests by running npm test.

-If you do not have enzyme test suite installed.
-Run npm i --save-dev enzyme enzyme-adapter-react-16
+If you do not have enzyme test suite installed run:  npm i --save-dev enzyme enzyme-adapter-react-16

+You may have to run: npm install.
+This will allow test to run!

 ## Other Dependencies